 How do I buy an MR1® car lift?

-E-mail email@example.com with your name, post code and any questions.
+E-mail email@example.com with your name, address or post code and any questions.
 When you are happy, we'll send you an order form with a fixed price and an estimated delivery date.
 Payment may be made by cheque, bank transfer or credit card via www.PayPal.com.

 Should you live outside the UK, please tell us, as we may have a solution for you too!

 * GB 2485253; EP 12160457.3; HK 13102947.5; US 13/466096